yanbeic/Deep-Association-Learning/README.md

 ```

 ## Citation
-Please cite our paper if you use our code/method.
+Please refer to the following if this repository is useful for your research.

 ### Bibtex: